nicm42/100-days-of-code-v2/log4.md

 **Day 92: 24th October 2021**
 I updated a bit of wording on the postscores and fixed the tests.
 Then I declared Click the Shape done.

+**Day 93: 25th October 2021**
+I did Traversy Media's Vue crash course.
+It was interesting - it's like a mix of React and Svelte.
+And I think more like Svelte than React.
+It's definitely simpler than React.
+Right now my brain hurts, but if I built a project in it, then I'd understand it better.